 When setting up a network, keep in mind that time slot length, maximum packet size and hop duration are all interrelated.
 The hop duration parameter will determine the time slot size and the maximum amount of data that can be transmitted per hop by the remotes.
-There is a hard limit of the absolute maximum amount of data that can be sent on any given hop of 212 bytes regardless of any parameters.
-(Note that this is different than the 208 byte maximum for the base station.)
-The base station requires 1.7 ms overhead for tuning, the synchronization signal and parameter updating, as well as a guard time of 500μs between each remote slot.
+The base station requires 1.7 ms overhead for tuning, the synchronization signal and parameter updating, as well as a guard time of 150μs between each remote slot.
 Thus the amount of time allocated per remote slot is roughly: